Yahya Hawwa

-Yahya Hawwa performed in hundreds of concerts around the world in social, religious, national, charitable and humanitarian occasions and has visited nearly 40 countries and more than 150 cities around the world.
+Yahya Hawwa has performed in hundreds of concerts around the world on social, religious, national, charitable and humanitarian occasions and has visited nearly 40 countries and more than 150 cities around the world.
 He has many songs, chants, video clips, and albums, in addition to that, he recorded a complete recitation of the Quran, dhikr and ruqya (Prophetic healing invocation).
 He has participated in multiple awareness campaigns and presented multiple TV programs.
 The artist Yahya Hawwa was able to make rapid strides in presenting artworks with deep educational and humanitarian ideas.
-He aims with his works to ingrain the positive values in community members whilst seeking to communicate with new groups by inviting them to engage in a social life full of optimism and happiness.
+He aims with his works to ingrain the positive values in community members while seeking to communicate with new groups by inviting them to engage in a social life full of optimism and happiness.

 Early life

 He was born in the city of Hama, Syria in 1976.
 His father, Mahmoud Hawwa, was martyred in Hama when Yahya was five years old.
 His mother is Shaima Othman, from Baniyas, and he has (4) brothers and (6) sisters.
-In 1999 he married Lubaba Al Obaid, and they were blessed with their children Huda, Muhammad, Munir, Sami, and Adam.
+In 1999 he married Lubaba Al Obaid, and they had children named Huda, Muhammad, Munir, Sami, and Adam.

 Yahya Hawwa was raised in the Holy City, Makkah until he completed his secondary education, and he completed the memorization of the Noble Qur’an there at the hands of the Sheikh Farij Al-Harbi.
-He also studied Tajweed at the hands of a group of sheikhs, including: Sheikh Muhammad Nabhan Al-Masry, Dr. Muhammad Mahmoud Hawa, Dr. Ahmed Al-Qudah, Sheikh Abu Salman Al-Abesi, Dr. Muhammad Saeed Hawwa, and finally Sheikh Khaled Al-Turk who gave him the Ijazah (chain of transmission of the Koran to Muhammad.).
+He also studied Tajweed at the hands of a group of sheikhs, including Sheikh Muhammad Nabhan Al-Masry, Dr. Muhammad Mahmoud Hawa, Dr. Ahmed Al-Qudah, Sheikh Abu Salman Al-Abesi, Dr. Muhammad Saeed Hawwa, and finally Sheikh Khaled Al-Turk who gave him the Ijazah (chain of transmission of the Koran to Muhammad.).

 Career

-Yahya Hawwa began his artistic career as a hobby in the second grade of primary school, and began his professional career with the release of the first album entitled “We have come to you” in 1996 AD.
+Yahya Hawwa began his artistic career as a hobby in the second grade of primary school, and began his professional career with the release of the first album entitled "We have come to you" in 1996 AD.
 He began his artistic career under the Syrian poet Salim Abdel Qader (may God have mercy on him), who adamantly encouraged him to engage in this career as he admired his talent.
-He then met the Lebanese musician ,Khaled Junun,who provided him with essential artistic experience.
+He then met the Lebanese musician Khaled Junun, who provided him with essential artistic experience.

-He studied with his teacher Ahmad Zami and the Jordanian musician, Ayman Tayseer the principles of oriental singing and later studied under Dr. Amira Al-Nasser in Cairo.
+He studied the principles of oriental singing with his teacher Ahmad Zami and the Jordanian musician, Ayman Tayseer.
+He later studied under Dr. Amira Al-Nasser in Cairo.
 Hawwa's real breakthrough was in 2006 with his most famous song, "My whole life is for God", which was broadcast on many satellite channels.
 It has been translated into many languages, including English, Spanish, Malay (Malaysian), Turkish and Kurdish, which made it increase in popularity all over the world.